<< Click to Display Table of Contents >> Navigation: Using TreeSize > Scan Targets |

 Please note: TreeSize will request login information (user name and password) for the SSH connection.
 Alternatively, you can include these directly in the address: ssh://user:password@servername/share.

-You can scan an Amazon S3 cloud storage with TreeSize.
-To scan your entire S3 storage, simply type s3://* in the dropdown box on the top left and press enter.
-To scan a certain bucket, use: s3://Bucketname/
+You can scan an Amazon S3 cloud storage or S3 compatible object storage like WASABI or MINIO with TreeSize.
+To scan your entire Amazon S3 storage, simply type s3://* in the dropdown box on the top left and press enter.
+For S3 compatible storage you need to refer an endpoint.
+The format to scan your entire S3 compatible storage would be s3c://*.myEndpoint.
+To scan a certain bucket, use: s3://Bucketname/ for Amazon or s3c://Bucketname.myEndpoint for S3 comapible storages.

 TreeSize will ask for an access token and the corresponding secret access token with the option to save it for future use.
 You may also supply this information as part of the URL: s3://Token:SecretToken@Bucketname/